challelign/challelign/README.md

 ---

 ### 🚀 About Me
-I am a passionate full-stack developer with 4+ years of experience building scalable, secure, and high-performance applications.
-I focus on creating clean architectures, modern UI/UX, and production-grade backend systems.
-I enjoy solving complex problems, designing optimized systems, and learning new technologies every day.
+I’m a full-stack developer with 4+ years of experience building fast, secure, and scalable applications.
+I specialize in clean architecture, modern UI/UX, and production-ready backend systems.
+I enjoy solving complex problems and continuously improving my skills through learning and building.

 ---